cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 Figure 1 illustrates the data flow of identity information and key roles within the general SSI model.
 Data moves from left to right, where issuers provide data to holders, who collect personal information within their wallet components.
 To access a service, users present a combination of assertions as proof of their identity to a verifier.
 Roles are not static, and each entity can become an issuer or verifier depending on the context.
 Sometimes the general model is complemented with a verifiable data registry, such as a blockchain or a registering CA, as depicted on the right-hand side of Figure 1.

-The peculiarity of Figure 1 is its depiction of Allen's principles as defined in a classification of SSI properties.[^cucko] On the other hand, the communication flow on the right combines optional information through letters A, B, C, D directly from the Architecture and Reference Framework v1.4.1 of the EUDI Wallet solution.[^ARF] Occasionally, instead of a registering authority, a different type of trust anchor can be used for authentication.
+The peculiarity of Figure 1 is its depiction of Allen's principles as defined in a classification of SSI properties[^toip].
+On the other hand, the communication flow on the right combines optional information through letters A, B, C, D directly from the Architecture and Reference Framework v1.4.1 of the EUDI Wallet solution.[^ARF] Occasionally, instead of a registering authority, a different type of trust anchor can be used for authentication.

 ![Allen Principles Schema (Local)](/definition/images/allen_principles/Allen_principles_schema.png) *Figure 1: SSI properties mapped within the general SSI process flow.[^allen]*